About Our Program

 Weekend-Only Option.
 If you choose this option, check-in is on Friday between 10AM and noon.
 Pick up your schedule and orientation materials at the front desk; your first activity is 1:30 PM on Friday at the start of the afternoon class sessions and your first scheduled meal is Friday dinner.
 Friday lunch can be purchased separately at the cafeteria.
-To get an idea of how the Weekend Option works, check the 2016 MBC Schedule, or check the 2017 schedule when it comes out in January.
-Camp ends on Sunday, June 4 at 2:00PM.
+To get an idea of how the Weekend Option works, check out the 2018 schedule.
+Camp ends on Sunday, June 9 at 2:00PM.

 Activities at MBC: Breakdown by Day